Die-En-Die/die-en-die.github.io/content/dm-notes/dump.md

 Posession: Insight gegen sich selbst, würfeln für Klarheit gegen Posession

+weeping angel

+dr who listen
+- Whats that in the mirror?
+- In the corner of your eye?
+- Whats that footstep following?
+- But never passing by?
+- Perhaps the lot is waiting,
+- Perhaps when we're all dead.
+- Out they'll come a slithering,
+- From underneath your bed.

+Tod als "Auftraggeber" um Wiederbelebten zurückzubringen

 Zwergenessen = Chance zu vergiften.
 Saving Throw ausrechnen dass für zwergen 99% chance besteht zu bestehen